Frequently Asked Questions

 Please note that most ARB project requests require a plot layout.
 Accompanying pictures are helpful.

-For additional information, contact Diane Arnett, KMC Customer Service Representative, at darnett@ekirkpatrick.com.
+For additional information on architectural changes, contact Diane Arnett, KMC Customer Service Representative, at darnett@ekirkpatrick.com, or board representative or a member of the ARB.

 What is the estimated response time for project requests submitted to the ARB?

-Depending on the complexity of the project, the ARB will usually respond within a week of receiving a completed ARB package (i.e., an ARB request form submitted digitally, supporting pictures, and a plot layout).
-It may take slightly longer if the ARB has questions or additional information is needed.
+Depending on the complexity of the project, the ARB will usually respond within a week of receiving a completed ARB Project Request Form, which oftentimes should include supporting pictures and a plot layout.
+It may take longer if the ARB has questions or additional information is needed.

 III.
 Governance